bugger69/ResumeManager/README.md

 Create a homepage @anubhav

--> For now a link for the student to go to the upload page.
+-> I've created a route for the server to send user data when requested.
+Use it to finish the user page and edit form.
--> A link to a update form that will update the data of the user.
-(I will create these later.)
+-> When I create a route to edit user data, use it to test your edit form.

-Create a userpage @manthan
+Create a userpage and navbar @manthan

--> A button to logout.
+-> The logout button is added, make sure it sends a request to /logout when it is clicked.
--> Some user Info
+-> Added a new navbar, but it needs fixing, you'll know when you run it.
+Fix it.

 =======